 • Use honey instead of maple syrup for kids over 1 if desired.

-• Gluten-free: Use a 1:1 style of gluten-free baking mix.
+• Gluten-free: Use a 1:1 style of gluten-free all purpose flour.

 Step-by-Step Instructions

-Here’s a look at the process involved in making this birthday cake.
-Scroll down to the bottom of this post for the full recipe.
+Here’s a look at the process involved in making this baby cake.
+Scroll down to the bottom of this post for the full recipe, including the amounts and timing.

 TIP: Trace the cake pans onto parchment paper, then cut out just inside the lines to make rounds that fit into the pans.
-This is a foolproof way to line pans to prevent sticking.
+This is a foolproof way to line pans to prevent the baby cakes from sticking.

 Sweet Potato Smash Cake